Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

 \subsubsection{Heterogeneity Analysis}

-An implication of our discussion is that observed responses to demand shocks will systematically differ based on whether firms are affected by wage-setting constraints.
-Then, in our empirical analysis we will split the sample into ``constrained'' and ``unconstrained'' firms and estimate labor supply and rent-sharing elasticities separately, exploring whether we find the differences implied by theory.
-A necessary condition for identification in such heterogeneity analyses is that Assumption \ref{assu:labor_exogeneity} holds conditionally within each group of firms.
+Our discussion implies that observed responses to demand shocks will systematically differ based on whether firms are affected by wage-setting constraints.
+In our empirical analysis, we will split the sample into plausibly constrained and plausibly unconstrained firms and estimate labor supply and rent-sharing elasticities separately, exploring these predictions.